-Review the job descriptions above.
-Note that Apprentice Engineer II and Apprentice Engineer III are distinct and different roles; please identify the role(s) you feel are the best fit and apply accordingly.
+- Review the job descriptions above.
+Please identify the role(s) you feel are the best fit and apply accordingly.

 Review the application questions posted below and draft your responses per the guidelines given.
 These questions are provided before the submission period to allow all interested applicants an opportunity to spend time thinking about what is most important to share with us.
-If interested in applying, we encourage you to work on the questions prior to when we will open our application portal.
+If interested in applying, we encourage you to work on the questions prior to when we will open our application posting date.

-- Submit application during the next posting date on December 9, 2019.
+- Submit your application during the next posting date on December 9, 2019.
 The roles will be posted for about 24 hours starting approximately 9am PST on December 9th.
 Based on high volume of interest, we will not be able to review all applications.
 However, all applicants within this period will have an equal likelihood of review (i.e. applications will not be reviewed on a first come first serve basis).
 Direct links to the application will be listed here once opened.

 During the hiring process, candidates should expect:

 Essay Application: Candidates will submit responses to three application questions to apply to the program.
-A recruiter will contact you if your application is moving forward to schedule an onsite interview.
+A recruiter will contact you if your application is moving forward for initial application review.

-Coding Challenge: If selected for onsite interviews, candidates will be asked to complete and submit an independent coding challenge prior to the onsite interview.
+Coding Challenge: If selected for onsite interviews following initial application review, candidates will be asked to complete and submit an independent coding challenge prior to the onsite interview.

 Onsite Interview: During the one-day onsite interview, candidates will go through two interviews, one focused on soft skills and the other on technical skills.
 In the technical interview, candidates will be expected to explain and extend their solution to the previously submitted coding challenge.